Exanis/dataset-manager/README.md

 This is because it's meant to be used as a tool inside a team that is not likely to go out of it's way and live-edit the HTML to hack itself;
 this however is not true when you need to deal with unknown people.

-Amother potential security issue is that the application, as well as celery, are ran using the **root** user of your docker container.
+Another potential security issue is that the application, as well as celery, are ran using the **root** user of your docker container.
 This is done to avoid potential authorization problem with sqlite databases mounted as volumes, but it may lead to security breach (limited to your docker container, mind you, but still.)

 Short version?
 It's probably a bad idea to make this accessible for everybody.
 Keep it to your team.